 The tub is BPA free, phthalate free, latex free, and non-toxic, so you don’t have to worry about baby being exposed to it on the daily.
-You will have to worry about baby slipping, so you may want to invest in some bathtub grip stickers to keep baby’s bum in place.
+You will have to worry about baby slipping and sliding, so you may want to invest in some bathtub grip stickers to keep baby’s bum in place.

 The age range with this tub is great.
 In the newborn stage, it keeps baby’s head above water.
 It doesn’t support baby very well, so it’s not ideal for actual newborns.
 I’d say that it’s better suited to babies who are a couple of months old.
 When fully extended in the toddler mode, the bottom of the tub touches the ground, so there isn’t a weight limit for the full tub.
 Many parents use this well into the second and third year to save water and minimize bathtime messes.

 One final thing to consider is that this tub isn’t the highest quality.
 With careful use, you probably won’t have any problems.
 But the plastic is prone to breaking.
 The storage hook especially seems really weak and will break after some time.
 That’s as far as most of the breakage goes for most users.